Mason-Starr/MSP_Git/README.md

 ```
 or, if on Windows, simply double click MSP.exe.

+In addition, you must contact myself or Melissa Rice to obtain the file containing the spectral information.
+Contact mee at starrm@wwu.edu, or Melissa at melissa.rice@wwu.edu.
+When you get the file, simply drop it in the directory of the .exe and everything will run as planned.

 #### Versions
 MacOS version is currently compatable with MacOS 10.10.5 onward.
 Windows version is currently compatable with Windows 10, but may work with older versions of Windows as well.